XiaoTaoWang/EagleC/README.rst

 .. note:: EagleC will cache all the intermediate results within hidden folders in your current working directory.
 In this example, these folders will be prefixed with ".SKNAS-MboI-allReps-filtered.mcool".
-If you want to start a fresh job without using previous cached results, or if your previous jobs were manually killed or terminated by the system, you may need to first remove those intermediate files by executing for example, ``rm -rf .SKNAS-MboI-allReps-filtered.mcool*`` in this case.
+If you want to start a fresh job without using previous cached results, or if your previous jobs were killed or terminated by the system, you may need to first remove those intermediate files by executing ``rm -rf .SKNAS-MboI-allReps-filtered.mcool*``.

 If no errors occurred, 6 files ("SK-N-AS.CNN_SVs.10K_highres.txt", "SK-N-AS.CNN_SVs.10K.txt",